A

 session on how to continue to fight for the soul of our nation.
 Of course,

 the first point of action is prayer, but then what moves do we make?
-It
+It was

 another time of incredible unity and passion.
 I am looking forward to